Ade-212/Real-Estate-Analysis/README.md

 # Technologies & Libraries Used:
 * Python: The primary language used for the Analysis.
 * Jupyter Notebook
-* Data Visualization Libraries: ;ibraries such as Matplotlib and Seaborn
+* Data Visualization Libraries: ;libraries such as Matplotlib and plotly.graph_objects

 # Contributing:
 If you have any suggestions or improvements, feel free to fork the repository and create a pull request.
 All contributions are welcome.
 Ade.212@outlook.com